 Rafting of alien species

-Marine litter functions like natural floating debris, providing a means of travel for non-native – and potentially invasive - species (Barnes and Milner, 2005; Gregory, 2009; Mouat et al., 2010; CIESM, 2014), and is therefore increasingly recognised as a vector for invasive alien species (Watkins et al., 2015) including Arctic waters (Barnes, 2002; Barnes and Milner, 2005).
+Marine litter functions like natural floating debris, providing a means of travel for non-native – and potentially invasive - species (Barnes and Milner, 2005; Gregory, 2009; Mouat et al., 2010; CIESM, 2014), and is therefore increasingly recognised as a vector for invasive alien species (Watkins et al., 2015) including in Arctic waters (Barnes, 2002; Barnes and Milner, 2005).
 Marine plastic debris can act as a new pelagic habitat for microorganisms and invertebrates like bryozoans, barnacles, tube worms, foraminifera, corallinealgae, hydroids and bivalve mollusks.
 Marine litter’s increasing abundance and resistance to degradation contributes to an increased risk of invasions.
 The number of species reported rafting on debris has increased markedly since the 1970s (UN CBD, 1992).
 For example, marine litter is estimated to have doubled the opportunities for marine organisms to travel at tropical latitudes and more than tripled it at high (>50°) latitudes (Barnes, 2002).
 The low temperature of the Arctic is the most important barrier to invasion by marine-borne alien organisms.
 However, with a warming of the Arctic Ocean and reduction in sea ice cover this barrier is weakened (Barnes, 2002).
 Of all collected plastic debris in 2002 in Kongsfjorden, Svalbard, 7% had individuals of the exotic barnacle Semibalanus balanoides and colonies of the bryozoan Membranipora membranacea (Barnes and Milner, 2005).

 Pathways for input and/or redistribution

-One last effect of the interaction between plastic pollution and organisms that is worth revising is the transport of plastic by organisms.
+One last effect of the interaction between plastic pollution and organisms that is worth reviewing is the transport of plastic by organisms.
 Organisms can actively or passively transport plastic debris and particles in, out and within the marine environment contributing to their redistribution and geographical accumulation or dispersion.
-An example of active transport is the incorporation of plastic debris, specially dolly rope thread in nests of seabirds.
+An example of active transport is the incorporation of plastic debris, especially dolly rope thread, into nests of seabirds.
 O'Hanlon et al. (2017) reports three studies from the northeastern Atlantic on nest incorporation by the northern gannet (Morus bassanus) and black-legged kittiwake (Rissa tridactyla).
-Both species are present and nest within the Artic region.
+Both species are present and nest within the Arctic region.
 The risk and effect of entanglement by nest incorporation is address in the previous section but certainly these birds contribute to the export and accumulation of floating plastic towards the coastal areas where they nest with likely local polluting consequences.
 The role of seabirds in “cleansing” surface water from plastic connected to feeding habits has also been addressed in studies of northern fulmars in the Bering Sea.